busycaesar/MERN_Stack_Template/README.md

 ## Features

-1. Jest for testing APIs (To be completed)
+1. Jest for unit testing.
+(To be completed)
+2. Supertest for testing APIs.
+(To be completed)
-2. CI pipeline for checking lint errors and running tests (To be completed)
+3. CI pipeline for checking lint errors and running tests (To be completed)
+4. Function for fetching backend APIs from frontend using axios.

 To prevent this template from being opinioniated in regards to styling library, it is not already configured with the project.
 However following are the steps to install various libraries, if required: